Cookiemovies/cookiemovies.github.io/README.md

 # This is a list of my GitHub Repositories

+  This is a list of my public and private repositories.
+  All other repositories on Cookiemovies are test examples for Selenium and Appium, these are not described here.

 ## NODE-MS: A NODE.JS EXPRESS Server example to implement Microservices / API

 This is an example how to implement different Microservices as API in Nodejs

 This API allows to search for Countries, Towns, Weather, and Currency data.
 Can run locally and is published as API function, and as a container to Azure